terbe2022/uiuc-legislative-intelligence-hub/index.md

 Extracted features are standardized into structured metadata to enable filtering, comparison, and analytics.

 ### 5. Interactive Exploration
-Users access search tools, dashboards, and visualization components to explore legislative intelligence at scale.
+Users access search tools, dashboards, visualization components, and conversational AI tools to explore legislative intelligence at scale.

 ---